metomic/blog/_posts/2019-09-10-cryptography-explained.md

 But how does it actually work?

-[This explanation](https://www.youtube.com/watch?v=PtsrAw1LR3E&t=1694s) I found from Terrance Tao is the best I've seen, so thought I would share it here.
+[This explanation](https://www.youtube.com/watch?v=PtsrAw1LR3E&t=1694s) I found from Terence Tao is the best I've seen, so thought I would share it here.

 ## Alice wants to send a very secret message to Bob who's on the other side of the world.